 Dr. Peter V. Hall is an associate professor at the Urban Studies Programm and an associate member in the Department of Geography.
 His research program bridges the disciplines of geography, planning and economics, often combining qualitative and quantitative social research methods, to address three areas related to development at the local, urban and regional scales: Port Cities, Seaports and Logistics, Local Labour Markets and Employment, Community and Local Economic Development.

-Dr. Nick Hedley is an Assistant Professor in the Department of Geography at Simon Fraser University.
+Dr. Nick Hedley is Associate Professor in the Department of Geography at Simon Fraser University.
 Dr. Hedley has been researching geovisualization and interfaces for over 14 years, and virtual environments / mixed reality for a decade or so.
 He simultaneously works in the areas of new interface technology design, empirical human interface use evaluation, and the development of new theories about how humans engage information and each other through these technologies.
 His current research emphasis is on geospatial tangible augmented reality (GeoSTAR), mobile geospatial augmented reality, and serious games applied to real geographic problems.
 Dr. Hedley is the founding director of the Spatial Interface Research Lab at SFU.

 Dr. Steven Holdcroft is a Professor and Chair of the Chemestry Department and a joint affiliation with the NRC Institute for Fuel Cell Innovation.
 His research focus on π-Conjugated Polymers and Fuel Cells: The common theme of this research program is the role of structure and morphology on the properties of Advanced Functional Polymers.
 The program bridges polymer synthesis, materials science, organic electronics, electrochemistry, and fuel cell science.